tzhiru/csc365-project/README.md

 Start a new github repository (just one for your entire team) and create a markdown file that has:
 - Your contributors.
 This can be 3-4 total people, all of whom must be in your same section.
 Please include your calpoly email addresses.
 - Description of your project.
 This should be 4-8 sentence pitch, not a detailed spec.
 Don't worry the spec will be next.
+## Contributors
+Anthony Tung-Nachtrab atungnac@calpoly.edu